What is an angiogram?

 What are the risks and side effects of an angiogram?

-As with all procedures, even with the highest standards of practice, angiograms do carry risks.
-Most complications are minor and temporary, however in very rare circumstances some may be permanent and life threatening.
-Your doctor will discuss these with you before the precodeure.
+All procedures, even with the highest standards of practice, carry risks.
+Most complications associated with angiograms are minor and temporary, however in very rare circumstances some may be permanent and life threatening.
+Your doctor will discuss potential risks and side effects with you before your angiogram.

 How long does an angiogram take?

-An angiogram usually takes 1 – 2 hours, depending on what is being imaged.
+An angiogram usually takes 1 to 2 hours, depending on the area being imaged.

-Results of an angiogram are seen instantly by the performing doctor.
-These results will be discussed with you during or after the procedure.
+Angiogram results are instantly visible to the performing doctor and will be discussed with you during or after the procedure.